 Consider using these tips to revise your class listings and help more families find you in searches.
 Remember that small changes to class listings don’t need to be resubmitted for approval, so now’s the time to add in some keywords, check your word counts, and make small edits that could have a big impact.

 Looking for support and guidance as you grow your business on Outschool?
-Check out our Business Coaching cohorts, free to join for all approved educators!
+Check out our monthly Business Coaching cohorts, free to join for all approved educators!